Brit Manuela Flaunts Incredible Figure In A Tiny String Bikini: ‘All Good Vibes Here’

 The bottoms of the suit were just as hot.
 The front was worn low on her hips, and it had a pair of floss-like sides that were worn high on her hips, highlighting her tiny waist and midsection.
 The high-rise design of the bottoms also left her trim thighs on display.
 Some of the images treated fans to a great view of the back of the suit, which boasted a cheeky, thong cut.
 Brit shielded her eyes from the sun with a baseball cap and wore her long, dark locks down and wet.

-In the caption of the update, Brit mentioned that there were “all good vibes,” and she added a purple heart to the end of her comment.
-Within a matter of hours, the update has accrued more than 79,000 likes and 800-plus comments.
+In the caption of the update, Brit noted the good vibes, and she added a purple heart emoji.
+Within a matter of hours, the post has accrued more than 79,000 likes and 800-plus comments.

 “I want this bikini and UR BOD.
 You are a queen,” one follower gushed, adding a series of flames to the end of their comment.